What is DNS over HTTPS?

 How can schools help?

-Schools should ensure that the IT admin and not students have complete control over the OS and browser settings on students’ devices.
+Schools should ensure that IT admins and not students have complete control over the OS and browser settings on students’ devices.
 It’s also recommended to block traffic to certain DoH IPs at the school firewall level.

-It is good policy to block traffic to the DoH IP's at the school firewall level.
-This will prevent users from accessing these servers by IP if they discover a way to make unauthorized changes to the OS or browser configuration.
+It is a good policy to block traffic to the DoH IP's at the school firewall level.
+This will prevent users from accessing these servers via IP if they discover a way to make unauthorized changes to the OS or browser configuration.

 The two known DoH providers are:

 DNS over HTTPS is a tectonic change for networking and would take a significant amount of time to be implemented and become widespread.
 You can rest assured that the industry’s proposed DoH shift is committed to being compatible with parental controls and web-filtering vendors.